Lady Cockburn and Her Three Eldest Sons

-Lady Cockburn's first three sons are depicted in the portrait.
+Lady Cockburn's first three sons are depicted in the portrait painted by Joshua Reynolds titled "Lady Cockburn and Her Three Eldest Sons".
 The first son, James (b.
-1771), became the 9th baronet and Governor of Bermuda (1811–1819), and her second son, George (b.
+1771), became the 9th baronet and Governor of Bermuda (1811–19), and her second son, George (b.
 1772) became an Admiral of the Fleet and the 10th Baronet.
 Her third son, William (b.
 1773) became the Dean of York, and her fourth son, Alexander (b.
 1776), became British envoy extraordinary and minister plenipotentiary to Württemberg and the Columbia District whilst her fifth son, Francis, (b.
 1776) became a general after being involved in the early history of Canada as a colony and serving in diplomatic positions in the Bahamas and British Honduras.
 Lady Cockburn's daughter, Augusta, was wed in 1807.